inmanta/inmanta-core/docs/quickstart.rst

 It encapsulates the configuration of a LAMP stack behind the interface of the entity by defining DrupalStack in function of other entities, which on their turn do the same.
-The refinement process is evaluated by the compiler and continues until all instances are refined into instances of entities that Impera knows how to deploy.
+The refinement process is evaluated by the compiler and continues until all instances are refined into instances of entities that Inmanta knows how to deploy.

 Inside the implementation the attributes and relations of the entity are available as variables.
 They can be hidden by new variable definitions, but are also accessible through the ``self``